It’s the scent of summer morning rain.. the sounds of it cascading forward from the great sky above.

 I stepped out onto the crosswalk that is cobblestoned, and because I was not watching my steps, I landed my right foot in a missing piece, and fell face down , sprawled out, upon the road.

-A kind gentleman with his dog was kind enough to help me up .
+A lovely gentleman with his dog was kind enough to help me up .
 A passer by in his Ford pick up yelled,

 “ hey.. are you ok!”